Photo by Wesley Tingey on Unsplash

 A great way to influence administrative policy is to get appointed to a state task force, council or commission addressing your issue.

-The same rules apply with bureaucrats as in other policymakers
+The same rules apply with administrators as with other policymakers

 • Establish relationships